 A P0306 code can cause damage to the engine and catalytic converter.
-It can cause the engine to use more fuel, run rough and even hesitate on acceleration.
-Due to these things, it is classified as severe.
+A cylinder 6 misfire causes the engine to use more fuel, run rough and even hesitate on acceleration.
+Due to these things, P0306 is classified as severe.

 If you get a P0306 code, it should be checked and fixed immediately.
-Driving a vehicle with this issue can cause significant damage to the engine.
+Driving a vehicle with a cylinder 6 misfire can cause significant damage to the engine.

 What repairs can fix the code?

-In the case of getting the misfiring trouble code, there are a few things you can do.
+In the case of getting the misfiring P0306 trouble code, there are a few things you can do.
 First, you can replace all the spark plugs if misfiring was caused by a worn-out plug.
-Or if you are able to identify which spark plug was causing the issue, replace the faulty spark plug.
+Or if you are able to identify which one was causing the issue, replace the faulty spark plug.

-Another action that will fix the code is to replace the valve cover gasket if it is leaking.
+Another action that will fix P0306 code is to replace the valve cover gasket if it is leaking.
 Then, replace the plugs, wire plugs and coil if they have issues.

 The ECM for a bad circuit may also need to be replaced.
 The circuit helps power the coil or fuel injector, so it needs to be changed if it is connected to any misfiring problems.

-The P0306 code will appear when you have a severe problem related to misfiring of cylinder number 6.
+The P0306 code will appear when you have a severe problem related to cylinder 6 misfire.
 It can cause consequential damage to your vehicle’s engine and should be fixed as soon as possible.